Arnaud de Cervole: Bandit leader

 After the capture of King John II, military action of the war between France and England came to a halt as negotiations began, with France also ceasing payment to Free Companies in their employment.
 In reaction, the mercenaries began pillaging the country for money, along with running protection rackets to extort villages.
-In 1357, Arnaud became the commander of the Great Company, a collection of other free companies joined together which, at its height, had 2,700 men when most companies had only around a hundred.
+In 1357, Arnaud became the commander of the Great Company, a collection of other free companies joined which, at its height, had 2,700 men when most companies had only around a hundred.
 The individual companies that made up the whole elected their own captains, and the captains elected Arnaud as their commander.

 Arnaud led his company into the untouched lands of Queen of Naples Jeanne d'Anjou, taking castles and pillaging villages.
 Their ultimate goal was taking Marseilles and they had pushed as far as Avignon, home of the Papacy, which caused Pope Innocent VI to open up negotiations.
-Arnaud and his men entered the city where he was received as if he was "the king of France's son."
+Arnaud and his men entered the city where he was received as if he was "the king of France's son".
 He met with the Pope and his cardinals several times, confessed his sins, and was paid forty thousand crowns [20,000 gold florins] to distribute among his company, after which Arnaud led his men out of the area, giving up all the territory they had conquered.
-Reconnaissance missions had led him to realize that taking Marseilles was unrealistic as the city was too populated, too well supplied and too well defended, and by April 1358, he was looking for a way to retreat.
-He had no ships to surround the port city, and the Queens scorched earth policy meant that his besieging army would starve before the city did.
+Reconnaissance missions had led him to realise that taking Marseilles was unrealistic as the city was too populated, too well supplied and too well defended, and by April 1358, he was looking for a way to retreat.
+He had no ships to surround the port city, and the Queen's scorched earth policy meant that his besieging army would starve before the city did.

-Return to Royal Service
+Return to royal service

 After returning from Avignon, Arnaud was employed by Charles, Dauphin of France, as the castellan of Nevers until the Peace of Brétigny (1360).
 In 1362, he was hired by John II to deal with other free companies ravaging Burgundy, dispatching him with a small royal army led by the Comte de Tancarville and the Comte de la Marche, Jacques de Bourbon.
 Due to poor reconnaissance, the royal army was unaware that they were outnumbered, and on the morning of April 6, 1362, they were defeated at the Battle of Brignais.
 Jaques de Bourbon was killed in battle and Tancarville and Arnaud were taken prisoner, while the free company was free to continue pillaging the region.
 Due to lack of food, the victorious company soon split up, and Arnaud led his band in pillaging the Burgundy region.
 He occupied the region until 1364 when the count paid off the company with 2,500 gold francs.
 Later that year, his company fought for Charles II of Navarre at the Battle of Cocherel.